Are You Training A Narcissist?

 Before a child is acclimated to the above schedule, he will probably want to be fed during the night.
 A baby doesn’t need to feed in the middle of the night.
 He should be getting all of his nutritional needs met during day feedings.
 If parents are consistent with the above schedule, most children become accustomed to it after a few days and will begin sleeping through the night.

 Our children were usually trained to sleep through the night within ten days.
 Our first baby, Malinda, took four nights.
 Some infants take longer than others to train.
 If your baby is one of those ask yourself, “Am I following the schedule consistently?
 (Consistency is vital.)
-Is my baby positioned so that he feels secure (see pages 16-19)?
+Is my baby positioned so that he feels secure (see pages 16-19 in Dr. Denmark Said It!)?
 Am I keeping his bedroom quiet?
 Do I need to exercise self-control and persevere a few more nights?”

 Many mothers, including our oldest daughter, Malinda (who now has children of her own) find it easier to train their newborns to sleep through the night if baby is sleeping in a separate room from mom and dad.
 Try putting the crib in a safe, separate room, ensuring that toddlers do not have easy access to baby.
 Once, we discovered our adventuresome three-year-old had climbed into bed with his infant sister— not a safe scenario!
 Installing locks on the outside of nursery doors is not a bad idea.